AAHRC fish culture

-The Logan Fish Hatchery (LG), also formerly known as the fish culture section of the Fisheries Experiment Station (FES), provides a diversity of services for the state of Utah.
+The Logan Fish Hatchery, also formerly known as the fish culture section of the Aquatic Animal Health and Research Center (formerly the Fisheries Experiment Station), provides a diversity of services for the state of Utah.
 The hatchery oversees three programs: the trout facility, the June sucker recirculation facility, and the bluehead sucker facility.
 In addition to these three, the hatchery crew assists in a variety of other programs.
 Maintaining captive least chub and leatherside chub populations on the trout hatchery, the walleye spawn at Willard Bay, and assisting in trout spawning operations at the Mantua Fish Hatchery and Strawberry Reservoir trap are a few examples.

 The June sucker program spawns and raises the endangered fish to help with the recovery of the species.
 Brood stock is maintained on site.
 Production fish are raised in a recirculation system.
 Currently, stocking occurs at Utah Lake and the Rosebud grow out ponds in Box Elder County.
 Historically, fish have been stocked into Red Butte Reservoir and Mona Reservoir among other locations.
 Fish for university research are also provided by the facility.
 Total rearing space is 4,158 cubic feet.